Updated January 2020

 An RRSP is a personal savings account with special tax benefits.
 Who doesn't want to reduce their taxes and you can do exactly that by investing a proportion of your income into your RRSP.*

-TFSA stands for “Tax-Free Savings Account”, which is an account that provides tax benefits for saving in Canada.
-Any investment income, including capital gains and dividends, earned within a TFSA are not taxed, even when the funds are withdrawn.
-There are limits on how much you can contribute each year (for example, in 2018 the limit was $5,500).
+A TFSA is an account that also provides tax benefits for saving.
+Any investment income, including capital gains and dividends, earned within a TFSA are not taxed.*

 "Allowing investors to invest using their TFSA or RRSP opens up a whole new pool of brand champions to rally behind your company.
 Not everyone wants to invest from their personal accounts and enabling them to think of other possibilities to invest is beneficial for the company and the investor."